T-7219/StormMatrix-Kanban/docs/user-guide.md

 ### Registration and Login

 1. Navigate to the application URL
-2. Click "Sign Up" and enter your email, name, password, and select your preferred language
+2. Click "Sign Up" and enter your email, name, password, and select your preferred language (English, Russian, or German)
 3. After successful registration, you'll receive a confirmation email
 4. Log in with your email and password
+5. For enhanced security, you can set up Two-Factor Authentication

 ### Two-Factor Authentication (2FA)